YFLooi/mongodb-compass-cheat-sheet/README.md

 # mongodb-compass-cheat-sheet
-A cheat sheet for using MongoDB compass
+A cheat sheet for using MongoDB Compass